hannesmannerheim/qvitter/README.md

 4. Add `addPlugin('Qvitter');` to your /config.php file.

+5. It's recommended to set this setting in your /config.php file: `$config['thumbnail']['maxsize'] = 3000;`

-5. There are a few settings in /plugins/Qvitter/QvitterPlugin.php.
+6. There are a few settings in /plugins/Qvitter/QvitterPlugin.php.
 By default Qvitter is opt-out for users.
 If you set `$settings['enabledbydefault'] = false;` Qvitter will be opt-in instead.

-6. Users can go to ://{instance}/settings/qvitter and enable or disable Qvitter.
+7. Users can go to ://{instance}/settings/qvitter and enable or disable Qvitter.

 Optional
 -----